måndag 16 februari 2026

 And who can neglect Depeche Mode?
 M and Memento Mori: Mexico City (live) were both very high on my waiting list this Fall, both the 4LP version and the 2 Blueray + 2 CD version.
 One of the most important bands on my radar, and they didn’t disappoint this December.
 M is the movie version, and the only regret is that they could have played out more widely with the Mexican theme, perhaps prolonged the film with 15-20 mins to get some more depth into the material between the live scores.
 Fine as it is, it could have been even better.
 Especially as the whole concert material is also available as such in the same package, and a great concert film it is too.

 Yes, the vinyls and cd:s are also stunning, great new songs performed live and some very cool and refreshed versions of classics like Everything counts.
-Showstarter My Cosmos Is Mine was a surprise (on the tour), but opened strongly for a refreshed DM concert experience.
+However, it’s a bummer and clear disappointment that critical songs Where’s The Revolution and Going Backwards are now left out of the setlist.
+Why is that?
+They are even more relevant today than when Spirit came out, especially Going Backwards.
+Showstarter My Cosmos Is Mine was a surprise (on the tour), but opened strongly for an overall nice and refreshed DM concert experience.
 Too sad that the concert that I had tickets to on the Memento Mori tour was cancelled, but instead a free DM club night was organized for fans and that surprisingly turned out to be one of the best club night experiences ever.
 Danced for five hours straight.
 And had so fun that I nearly didn’t mind that the concert was cancelled.
 DM fans form a great community.

 Now, on formally released live album and film(s) from the tour, we hear and see DM, currently only a (power)duo, but well-assisted on stage by two great veteran live band members, sounding amazingly fresh.